emqx/blog/en/202006/control-iot-device-with-kuiper-rules-engine.md

 ## Overview

-This document describes how to use [Kuiper](https://github.com/lf-edge/ekuiper) rule engine to control devices with anlysis result.
+This document describes how to use [Kuiper](https://github.com/lf-edge/ekuiper) rule engine to control devices with analysis result.
 To make the tutorial simple, the doc uses [device-virtual](https://github.com/edgexfoundry/device-virtual-go) sample, it analyzes the data sent from device-virtual services, and then control the device according to the analysis result produced by Kuiper rule engine.

 ### Scenarios